 Plastic bricks which are also called eco-bricks enjoy many advantages over the traditionally used materials for construction.
 The major advantage lies in the fact that they entail zero cost.
 Also, they are light in weight and work wonders when it comes to absorbing shocks caused by loads.
 It ensures that the waste plastic is being repurposed in a useful way.

 The advantages might be many in numbers but we cannot be deaf and blind to the downsides.
-Considering the fact that eco bricks are made up of plastic and that in turn makes it susceptible to being non-biodegradable.
-Also it presents difficulty when it comes to sticking of mortar.
+Considering the fact that eco-bricks are made up of plastic and that in turn makes them susceptible to being non-biodegradable.
+Also, it presents difficulty when it comes to the sticking mortar.

-Plastic bricks present a false appearance of being sturdy but the reality check is that they tend to deform on application of pressure.
+Plastic bricks present a false appearance of being sturdy but the reality check is that they tend to deform on the application of pressure.
 This would put a cap on its use.

-Another disadvantage is that it can become soft due to UV radiations.
-Also it is flammable so care must be taken.
+Another disadvantage is that it can become soft due to UV radiation.
+Also, it is flammable so care must be taken.

 Plastic bricks product: An analysis

-The product that comes out in the form of plastic bricks, which are popularly called as eco bricks when put to analysis give us the inference that they are quite light in weight and can be moulded into desired shapes.
+The product that comes out in the form of plastic bricks, which are popularly called as eco-bricks when put to analysis give us the inference that they are quite light in weight and can be molded into desired shapes.

 Plastic bricks fill us with faith and hope that if engineered in the right direction every problem seems to have a solution.
-This is certainly a brilliant step that might help in protecting the environment from the plastic hazards.
+This is certainly a brilliant step that might help in protecting the environment from plastic hazards.

 The manufacturing of eco-bricks is confined to areas usually where the plastic waste accumulation is seen to be rising and where enough funds are not allocated for pickup facilities for trash.

 In the truest sense, it has become evident that only when such innovative ways are put to use, that shall secure the health of our planet.